Horses with Jobs: Dray Horses

 All photos courtesy of Drayshire Shires.

-Main article image: Three times a month, Drayhorse Shires delivers beer for Harvey’s Brewery.
+Main image: Three times a month, Drayhorse Shires delivers beer for Harvey’s Brewery.